xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 It works similarly to how you typically won’t feel "happy" right after crying over something that's making you sad.
 You will just be in a neutral mood, cleared of whatever emotion that was occupying you.
 Reset to a balanced state.

-Feel that instant relief - you no longer have to answer for happiness nor do you have to be in a rush to fulfill something.
+Feel that instant relief by saying goodbye to happiness - you no longer have to answer for happiness nor do you have to be in a rush to fulfill something.
 Just do you, at your own pace.

 ![person lying on grass](https://images.pexels.com/photos/90440/pexels-photo-90440.jpeg)